mccright/rand-notes/UNIDome-1978-Grateful-Dead-Concert.md

 # Grateful Dead at the UNIDome
 Cedar Falls, IA.
 February 5, 1978
-(*This was a seriously cold evening.
-And little-to-no heat in my VW bug during the ride home.*)
+(*This was a seriously cold evening, somewhere around 0°F plus roughly 20mph winds.
+We left the concert with sweaty clothes and had little-to-no heat in my VW bug during the 2-hour ride home.*)

 ### [SetList](https://www.setlist.fm/setlist/grateful-dead/1978/unidome-cedar-falls-ia-3d605d3.html):